Anjrini/Ranki/README.md

 ## Ranki

-The implementation of this script is a self-implemented code for the function Rank in R.
+This cript is a self-implemented code for the function Rank in R.

 ## Libraries: